Photo: Usage via CC Lic. - https://www.flickr.com/photos/rhettmaxwell/2130121034

 The library has no food restriction policies EXCEPT for by any of the computers.
 THis means you can feel free to bring your lunch, dinner or drinks (spill-proof cups if possible) with you when you come to study.

 So by now, you know that there is a required Capstone project due in the 4th year of your program.
 While your House Mentor and Capstone Advisor and two very important pieces of a successful Capstone, make it a triad by including your House Librarian.
 If you bring me into your Capstone at the start, not only can I help you efficiently conduct research towards your project, I can also keep an eye out for things that might help and can push them to you as they come across my radar.
-Each Burncoat project I have worked on so far has been fascinating and I look forward to helping AND learning more in academic year 15-16.
-Len Levin, Burncoat House Librarian
+I look forward to helping and learning more!

 Each of the five houses is named for a section or person unique to Worcester - Kelley (for Abby Kelley Foster), Tatnuck on the west side near the airport, Blackstone - the river that begins in Worcester and flows to Narragansett Bay in Providence and Quinsigamond, the lake right outside of our door and also a neighborhood in south Worcester.
 Tatnuck and Quinsigamond are names passed down from the Native American's that lived in this area prior to European settlement.
 Blacsktone (originally Blaxton) and Kelley are both names.
 But what about Burncoat?
 The name "Burncoat" is actually a mystery.
 Here is a selection from an article written about the name "Burncoat Street", from one of a series of articles called "Your Worcester Street", written by columnist Ivan Sandrof in the Worcester Telegram in the 1940's: